 Do I Need a Separation Agreement in Virginia?

-If you and your spouse are separated and can agree on many or all of the issues to be addressed in your divorce, it would be a good idea to capture that agreement in writing.
+If you and your spouse are separated and can agree on many or all of the issues to be addressed in your divorce, it would be a good idea to capture that agreement in writing as a separation agreement.

 This will make the divorce process smoother and simpler for you both, and, in the long run, less costly.